Amritpal-001/Vitals/Readme.md

 [![Get it on Google Play](https://lisk.io/sites/default/files/pictures/2020-01/download_on_the_play_store_badge.svg)](https://play.google.com)

-New features to be added in future -
-1. Medical alerts
-2. Drug tracking
-3. Drug reminders
-4. Camera based Auto-detection of readings
-5. Customizable tracking parameters

 Kindly don't use for medical purposes or patient care.

 If interested in collaboration for this project, email me on - ap4.singh@gmail.com